International Cooperation

 The British, Irish and Islands’ Data Protection Authorities (“BIIDPA”) is an informal meeting held on an annual basis where the organisation is volunteered by one of the respective participants, being Bermuda, Cayman Islands, the Republic of Cyprus, Gibraltar, Guernsey, the Republic of Ireland, Isle of Man, Jersey, Malta and the United Kingdom.
 Discussions at these meetings are informal in nature and provide the right platform for the exchange of useful information to ensure a consistent approach to the treatment of issues which are of common interest.
 The Commissioner actively participates to the BIIDPA meetings.

-The International Working Group on Data Protection in Telecommunications (IWGDPT), also informally referred to as the Berlin Group, was established in 1983 on the initiative of a number of national data protection authorities in the world.
+International Working Group on Data Protection in Telecommunications (Berlin Group) The International Working Group on Data Protection in Telecommunications (IWGDPT), also informally referred to as the Berlin Group, was established in 1983 on the initiative of a number of national data protection authorities in the world.
 The secretariat has since then been provided by the data protection authority of Berlin (Berliner Datenschutz-beauftragter).
 Membership in the Group is not limited to national data protection authorities, but it extends also to representatives from the private and NGO sectors.
 Over the last years, the Group has focused on data protection and privacy related issues of information technology in the wide sense, with a special focus on Internet-related developments.
+More information on the Berlin Group may be accessed on the following link (in German).

 Spring Conference of the European Data Protection authorities